aureliojoseph/omnifood/README.md

 # omnifood
-This is my first big project on HTML and CSS, with a little bit of JavaScript.
-Made as the conclusion project of my HTML-CSS Course.
+This is my first big project.
+A Landing Page made as the conclusion project of my HTML-CSS Course.

+# languages
+- HTML
+- CSS
+- JavaScript